AlinariC/Memoria-Astra/01_Terra_in_the_Mists/Manuscript.md

 This is the story of Terra—not as it was, but as it remembers itself.

-# Chapter 01 — When the Sky Began to Fall
+# When the Sky Began to Fall

 My name is Aru-Solien, and I remember the sky before it fell.